The prostate is a small gland that is part of the male reproductive system.

 How Large is the Prostate?

-The Prostate is usually the size of a walnut measuring 3-4 cm in length and 3-5 cm in width.
+The prostate is a variable-sized gland located in.
+It is usually the size of a walnut measuring 3-4 cm in length and 3-5 cm in width.
 On average the gland weighs about 20g.

 The milky fluid produced by the prostate makes up around 30% of the total fluid ejaculated (the rest is sperm and fluid from the seminal vesicles).